MPP Fedeli Votes Against Budget MotionMay 16, 2017

-“As a Member of the Official Opposition and fundamentally lacking confidence in this Liberal Government, I do not support their Budget,” Fedeli said.
+“As a Member of the Official Opposition and fundamentally lacking confidence in this Government, I do not support their Budget,” Fedeli said.
 “The next provincial election can’t come soon enough.”

 The exact wording of the motion MPPs vote on after a provincial Budget is simple, straightforward, and reads as follows: “That this House approves in general the Budgetary policy of the Government.”